50 Rock Songs That Every Cover Band Musician Should Know

 43. “What I Like About You” – The Romantics

-One-hit-wonder songs can work great for cover bands.
-“What I Like About You” is one of those songs.
+The biggest hit for The Romantics, “What I Like About You” actually features drummer Jimmy Marinos on lead vocals.
 This tune is singable, dance-able, and works well in a medley with songs like “R.O.C.K. in the U.S.A.” by John Mellencamp and “On the Darkside” by John Cafferty and the Beaver Brown Band.

 42. “Jenny Jenny (867-5309)” – Tommy Tutone